la2050/archive/_projects/2016/people-for-parks-community-school-parks-go-kid-healthy.md

   This grant will help keep our CSPs thriving, and allow us to take our community empowerment to the next level through a strategic partnership with Kid Healthy, helping make LA the best place to PLAY for generations to come.
+Please explain how you will define and measure success for your project.​: >- Aided by the Los Angeles County Department of Public Health, PFP will evaluate the following outcomes.
+Results will contribute to program improvement and demonstrate success on LA2050 dream metrics.

+  Goal1--Expand community use of CSPs:

+  We will use geographic mapping to examine each CSP to understand how many and what types of people we are creating access for (eg, age groups, income, access to resources).
+We will use a systematic observation tool to measure how many and what types of people use the parks.
+We aim to serve 300-500 parkgoers per month and 4500+ for special events.

+  Goal 2--Empower individuals to access parks and take community leadership
+  roles: We will systematically collect data from parents, children, and community members in outreach activities (e.g., trainings) to understand barriers and facilitators to parks access, tools/resources we can provide, and needed changes in community capacity.
+Outreach and park attendance data will be linked to understand what activities increase park use.

+  Goal 3--Improve individual and community wellbeing:

+  We will examine annual scores from LAUSD’s Physical Fitness 5th grade testing to describe youth activity levels and obesity rates.
+We will also conduct interviews with school staff to understand the impacts of CSP use on student health, parent involvement, and neighborhood quality (e.g., park quality, crime and safety).
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/people-for-parks-community-school-parks-go-kid-healthy/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5359541815741-team91.jpg
 organization_name: People for Parks